Pair of U.S. lawmakers urge budget negotiators to set early spending cap

 The so-called budget conference committee is working to find alternative budget savings to replace all or part of $109 billion in 2014 sequester cuts - about $91 billion of which hits discretionary spending.

 More than half those cuts would fall on the U.S. military and national security programs.
-Rogers, whose committee oversees U.S. intelligence-gathering operations, has warned that the cuts, if left in place, would cause some counterterrorism operations to be shut down, putting U.S. national security at risk.
+Representative Mike Rogers, Chairman of the House Intelligence Committee, has warned that the cuts, if left in place, would cause some counterterrorism operations to be shut down, putting U.S. national security at risk.

 The defense cuts, which total about $20 billion more in 2014 than in 2013, could prove a motivator for more moderate Republicans to find alternative savings.
 Some conservative Republicans allied with the Tea Party movement have argued for keeping the sequester cuts in place, defense cuts and all.

-Note: (This story has been corrected to fix name, committee of Republican sending letter)